CompBtBs/COBRAxy/docs/tools/flux-simulation.md

 Upload pre-built model files, each already containing integrated bounds:
 - Each file is a complete tabular model with reaction structure + bounds
 - Use when models are already prepared with specific constraints
-- Useful for comparing different modeling scenarios
+- Useful for comparing different modelling scenarios

 ## Input Format